adamggg/json-examples/java/jackson/README.md

   4. Enter `User` as `Object Class Name`
   5. Click `Generate` to download your Java classes in a zip file (`User.zip`)

+**WARNING**: You should annotate these classes so that future additions to the JSON don't break your code.

+    import com.fasterxml.jackson.annotation.JsonIgnoreProperties;

+    @JsonIgnoreProperties(ignoreUnknown=true)
+    public class User {
+      ...
+    }

 Create a test application
 ---